hsadoqi/online-se-pt-050420/README.md

 ### UTILIZE OOH and me!!

 # Weekly Assignments

+### Week 16: Aug 17, 2020
+#### This week's focus: Sinatra: Project Week 2

+Project Week 2
+1. Finish your project
+2. [Schedule your review](https://go.oncehub.com/StructuredProgramsinatraProjectReviews) (Do NOT schedulue your review until you've submitted your project on Learn.co.
+Do NOT use the scheduling link on Learn.co, which is for Self-Paced)
+I am on the Sinatra review team, but I should be the reviewer-of-last-resort for this cohort.
+If you get me when scheduling, try your best to schedule with another instructor first.
+Slack me if you're having trouble finding slots and we'll try to get more time added to the calendar.

+##### Next week:

+1. Break Week!
+No regularly scheduled study groups or pods.
+No new lesson requirements.
+2. Get caught up (if you need to)!
+3. Lantz will not be available.

 ### Week 15: Aug 10, 2020
 #### This week's focus: Sinatra: Project Week 1